-If you have no Lasting Power of Attorney UK, then if you lose the ability to make decisions, the Court of Protection will have to appoint a DEPUTY to manage your affairs (even if you are married.)
+If you have no LPA UK, then if others consider you have lost the ability to make decisions, the Court of Protection will have to appoint a DEPUTY to manage your affairs (even if you are married.)
 The only way to prevent this is to have both types of Lasting Power of Attorney in place – Health and Welfare and Finance.
+Then you have made your choice, rather than delegating it to a Judge.
+(Ring 01323 384003 to get started!)

 No Lasting Power of Attorney?
 You will get a Court of Protection Deputy?